neo-project/docs/en-us/node/network-protocol.md

    |---|---|---|---|
    |?|Block|block|block|

-   Sending a block to a node to respond the getdata message.
+   Sending a block to a node to respond to the getdata message.

 1. tx